Ask the Wizard: Video Poker - FAQ

 Video Poker strategy charts are not an exact science.
 There is always a tradeoff between brevity and accuracy.
 There are also issues about the best way to express a rule.
 Unless there was a huge emphasis on simplicity, it is unlikely two writers would come up with the same strategy.

-The video poker machines at the casino all say "This machine pays 80% of the time or better."
+The video poker machines at a particular casino all say "This machine pays 80% of the time or better."
 This seems inconsistent with your percentage of about 53% throwaway hands.
 Is this to make the game more fun, but then adjusted to have lower payouts or something like that?

 — Diana from Albuquerque